cedar-policy/cedar-docs/docs/authorization.md

 {: .no*toc }

 Each time a user of your application wants to perform an action on a protected resource, the application needs to invoke the Cedar authorization engine (or *authorizer*, for short) to check if this request is allowed.
 The authorizer considers the request against the application's store of policies in order to make a decision, `Allow` or `Deny`.
-In this topic, we discuss the Cedar authorizer's operation, to see how it decides the answer to a particular request.
+This topic discusses how the Cedar authorizer decides the answer to a particular request.

 ## Request creation<a name="request-creation"></a>